blacksails/darksun/README.md

 ## Contributing

-Any contribution is welcome.
-Please help add more modules. 🙏
+Any contribution is welcome 🙏

+Ideas for contribution:
+- A module for a tool that you use that supports dark/light mode
+- Better documentation
+- Improve code quality
+- Make it easier to add new modules